Medical Imaging Basics (RAD, RF, CT, CV), Plain & Simple

 What you'll learn

-- The benefits and limitation of information systems in healthcare
+- The design and application of Computed Tomography (CT) systems

 - There are no course requirements or prerequisites.
 This course in a foundation course.